 Hands on experience

-You have the opportunity to participate in field camps at home and abroad which provide an invaluable hands-on experience of geological fieldwork.
+You have the opportunity to participate in field courses which provide an invaluable hands-on experience of geological fieldwork.

-The research facilities in the Department are excellent, and there are opportunities for you to be involved in research projects and gain an added appreciation of natural processes on Earth.
+The Department is endowed with excellent research facilities, offering advanced opportunities for students to be involved in research projects and gain a deeper understanding of natural processes on and in Earth.

 The Department of Geological Sciences is one of the most diverse and distinguished in Canada with the honour of being the only department in Canada to have had three professors who have won the prestigious Steacie Fellowship, a national award open to competition among all scientists and engineers in Canada.

-The undergraduate society in the Department of Geological Sciences, the Ore Gangue, was started in 1934 and is the oldest student society on the university campus.
+The Ore Gangue, the undergraduate society in the Department of Geological Sciences, was started in 1934, and is the oldest student society on the university campus.
 Alumni from the Ore Gangue live and work around the world, which represent a large network of future possible mentors and employers.
-In addition, the Department has very close ties with local industry partners, which enhances employment opportunities for you.
+In addition, the Department has very close ties with local industry partners, which enhances employment opportunities for students.